Mister Rogers' Neighborhood season 31

 The following is a list of episodes from the 31st and final season of the PBS series Mister Rogers' Neighborhood, that aired in 2001.
 This season was the shortest of the entire run, with only five episodes.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Celebrate the Arts)

 While tree-sitting for Mr. McFeely, Rogers draws a picture of a tiny oak tree.
 McFeely compliments the drawing, and later, he shows a video on how adult tricycles are made.
 Cousin Mary returns to the Neighborhood of Make-Believe to show her videotape of various trees.